 Meetings of the district and city (cities of regional subordination) executive committees, local administrations were held in accordance with the Electoral Schedule, no later than June 24.
 The campaign's representatives observed the process of the formation of PECs at 42 meetings of local executive bodies.
 The majority of the meetings were attended by invited representatives of entities that had nominated their representatives to election commissions and the media, or 61% of the meetings.
-In 34.1% of the cases, representatives of nominees or the media were not invited, but a livestream of the meeting was organized, and in only 5% of cases, representatives of nominees were not invited to the meetings and no livestream was organized, but a video of the meeting was later published.
+In 34.1% of the cases, representatives of nominees or the media were not invited, but a livestream of the meetings and no livestream was organized, but a video of the meeting was later published.